Kassapa VI

-Vikramabahu (1017–1041; known as Kassapa before his coronation) was a medieval king of Sri Lanka.
-Following the death of his father in 1029, Vikramabahu led the resistance movement against the Chola invaders of the country, ruling from the southern principality of Ruhuna.
-He spent a number of years building up his forces to drive out the Chola, but died before he could launch his military campaign.
+Vikramabahu (1029–1041; known as Kassapa before his coronation) was a medieval king of Sri Lanka.
+Following the death of his father in 1029, Vikramabahu led the resistance movement against the Chola invaders of the country, ruling from the southern principality of Ruhuna from 1029 to 1041.
+He spent a number of years building up his forces to drive out the Chola, but the Cola inscriptions affirm that Vikkamabāhu lost his life in the Cola war and that his diadem fell into the hands of Räjädhirāja.
+The Mahavamsa, however, says that he suddenly died of a disease in the twelíth year of his reign (1041 A. D.) in the midst of extensive preparations for a Cola war.

 Emergence

 Following the Chola invasion of Sri Lanka under Raja Raja Chola I in 993 CE, they annexed the principality of Rajarata, which encompassed the north of the country, and made it a province of the Chola empire.
 However they let the Sri Lankan king Mahinda V rule the southern principality of Ruhuna unhindered for twenty four years.
 In 1017 they launched an invasion into Ruhuna and captured the king, along with his queen and all the royal jewels.
 Mahinda V remained a prisoner of the Chola empire, and died under their captivity in 1029.

 As long as their king was in custody, the Sinhalese in Sri Lanka submitted to the rule of the Chola empire.
 However resistance to Chola rule began almost immediately following the death of Mahinda V in 1029.
 As soon as news of his death reached the country, an increasing rebellion began in the south of the island, especially in the Ruhuna principality.

 The prince Kassapa, son of Mahinda V, had escaped when his parents were captured by the Chola army, and was brought up in secret in Ruhuna.
 He was around twelve years old when he inherited the Sinhalse kingdom upon his father’s death.
 The Chola were eager to capture him, and they dispatched a large force from their capital of Polonnaruwa to seize the prince.